DanDawson/js8spotter/README.txt

 # Support

+Thank you for your help, testing, bug reports, and encouragement!
 I'm a hobbyist programmer, and I've done very little GUI programming.
-Keep it in mind.

 The software is free, but I'd be happy to lend a hand with it as needed.
 Contact KF7MIX via the information on QRZ.com with questions.